Frequently Asked Questions (FAQs)

 Questions about 2021 Census of Population

-population counts (by age and sex / gender).
-Please refer to the OCHPP work plan for information on our reporting timelines.
-If you are looking for a very specific data set, please reach out to us at HealthProfiles@smh.ca and we may be able to assist with your request.
+We have now posted multiple variables to the OCHPP website for Census 2021.
+We plan to provide three more variables by the end of March 2023.
+If you are looking for a very specific data set, please reach out to us at HealthProfiles@smh.ca.
+We may be able to assist with your request.